Become a Marriott Bonvoy member

 Welcome to the culinary heart of the Basque Country.
 In San Sebastián, gastronomy is more than a practice—it's a profound expression of culture that yields more Michelin stars per capita than anywhere else in the world.
 From immersive food tours to hands-on cooking classes, every meal is an opportunity to explore, and every flavor offers a deeper insight into the local heritage.

-Quality customer service team ready to assist you
+A quality customer service team is ready to assist you.

 Explore traditions, technique, vibrant markets, and more with cooking classes.